History 671: Introduction to Public History

-- Reading and discussing some of the best recent public history scholarship engaging questions of the historical development of the field, venues of practice, modes of interpretation, audiences, workers, and politics;
+- Reading and discussing some of the best recent public history scholarship engaging questions of the public meanings and uses of history, the historical development of the public history field, venues of practice (especially the National Parks), modes of interpretation, audiences, workers, and politics;

 - Practicing public history yourself by making a contribution to a developing digital public history project focused on the Blue Ridge Parkway.
-This portion of the course will encompass both the experiential, service-learning portion of the course, as well as the course research project.
+This portion of the course will be developed in concert with the staff at the Blue Ridge Parkway, and will thus encompass both the experiential, service-learning portion of the course, as well as the course research project.